Local Geometric and Transport Properties of Networks that are Generated from Hyperuniform Point Patterns: Introduction

 In our paper, we study several properties of \emph{hyperuniform-point-pattern-induced (HuPPI) networks}.
 A point pattern is called ``hyperuniform" if its local density fluctuations are suppressed at large length scales in comparison to the fluctuations in a typical disordered system~\cite{lach2025}.
 A growing body of work has demonstrated that hyperuniformity imparts desirable physical properties to both point patterns and two-phase media~\cite{torquato_hyperuniform_2018}.
 For example, Chen and Torquato~\cite{torquato_multifunctional_2018} demonstrated that certain types of disordered HuPPI networks can achieve almost optimal effective conductivity and elastic moduli, highlighting transport advantages that hyperuniformity confers to networked two-phase media.

 Researchers have begun to explore how hyperuniformity manifests in spatially embedded networks \cite{maher_newhall_network_hyperuniform,Newby2025a,Newby2025b}.
 One approach is to use hyperuniform or nonhyperuniform point patterns to determine the locations of the nodes of a graph and to then assign edges between nodes using some geometric construction (e.g., a Delaunay or Voronoi tessellation).
-Maher et al. \cite{maher_newhall_network_hyperuniform} demonstrated that certain tessellation-based networks partially inherit hyperuniformity properties of the underlying point pattern.
-Newby et al.~\cite{Newby2025a,Newby2025b} illustrated that Voronoi and Delaunay tessellations that are generated from hyperuniform point patterns have narrower distributions of cell areas and reduced local density correlations than networks that one constructs from Poisson-distributed points.
+Maher et al.~\cite{maher_newhall_network_hyperuniform} demonstrated that certain tessellation-based networks partially inherit hyperuniformity properties of the underlying point pattern.
+Other researchers~\cite{Gabrielli2004,Newby2025a,Newby2025b} have illustrated that Voronoi and Delaunay tessellations that are generated from hyperuniform point patterns have narrower distributions of cell areas and reduced local density correlations than networks that one constructs from Poisson-distributed points.

-In the present paper, we investigate the properties that HuPPI networks inherit from the underlying hyperuniformity of their point patterns.
+In the present paper, we investigate the properties of HuPPI networks.
+Such networks do not simply inherit the hyperuniformity of their underlying point patterns, but hyperuniformity does have a major impact on their properties.
 Much is known about the transport properties of hyperuniform two-phase media \cite{Torquato2016, torquato_hyperuniform_2018, kim2021}, yet there is little understanding of the transport properties of HuPPI networks.
 Our aim is observational: we build HuPPI and Poisson-point-pattern-induced (PoPPI) networks and study whether and how the properties of the ensuing network families differ from each other.